-- Two CACREP accredited majors listed on your transcript. - In Florida or if you move to another state, it's the more reliable path toward dual licensure note: it is extremely important you investigate the licensure policies of the state you will be moving to verify this. - More marketability in applying for positions with the Veteran's Administration (VA) and other agencies.
+- Two CACREP accredited majors listed on your transcript. - In Florida or if you move to another state, it's the more reliable path toward dual licensure note: it is extremely important you investigate the licensure policies of the state you will be moving to verify licensure requirements as they vary in each state. - More marketability in applying for positions with the Veteran's Administration (VA) and other agencies.